How to Conquer Your Multi Location Inventory Management Woes

 That’s why many manufacturing businesses make use of software which supports multi location inventory management.
 These can help automate your inventory management and keep track of how stock moves between locations.

 Ideally though, you should look for a solution that also includes support for production scheduling and multiple manufacturing sites as well.

 Katana Smart Manufacturing Software is an all-in-one solution that tackles inventory, production, and sales all at the same time.
 There is an emphasis on businesses with multiple locations in use for any of these elements.

 The system will keep track of quantities of materials and inventory for each of your locations separately.
 On top of that, whenever a sales or manufacturing order is fulfilled, the necessary inventory will be reduced automatically.

 This means that your inventory for each location is clear to see, in real-time, and in accordance with your production schedule.

 So, let's imagine for example that materials are running low in one location for a set of sales orders, but you have a surplus in the other warehouse.
 With Katana, you can quickly make a stock transfer from one location to the other and your quantities will be updated automatically.

-This way you can manage your product-making business from a single, visual dashboard and eliminate the need for constant tedious calculations altogether.
+This way you can manage your manufacturing business from a single, visual dashboard and eliminate the need for constant tedious calculations altogether.

 If you’re more of a visual person then be sure to check out this video explaining Katana’s multi location features.